Pvt. George Charles Hardtke

 Hardtke was born on July 18, 1914, in Chicago,

-Illinois.
-He was the son of Louis F. Hardtke & Emma J.
+Illinois, and was the son of Louis F. Hardtke & Emma J.

 Rach-Hardtke.
 With his six brothers and three